ephsarah/ephsarah.github.io/_posts/2019-12-02-project-report.md

 ![2 Sides](https://ephsarah.github.io/img/2sidestree.JPG)

-Before I sewed the two faces togegther.
+Before I sewed the two faces together.
+I cut out circles for the LEDs and male side of the snap to pop through.
+This way I could hide the wiring and be able to sew decorations to the outside.
+I sewed different colored designs for each row of lights, added a "Merry & Bright" tree skirt, and used blanket stitch around the edges to bring the faces together.

 ![Final Tree](https://ephsarah.github.io/img/finaltree.JPG)